Here’s what happens if you lose Wi-Fi while updating your iPhone or iPad:

 If a device is not fully powered, Apple simply suggests having your device plugged into a power outlet while the update process is going on, just in case.

-Below the update description is where you will find the “download and install” button.
+Below the update, the description is where you will find the “download and install” button.

 After an iOS update is fully downloaded, the installation happens seamlessly.